CodeForPhilly/decentralized-data/tutorials/git-noms-data-models/lessons/redirection-and-piping.md

 cat > poem.txt
 ```

-Type in a couple lines of your favorite poem and then close out the file by sending an end-of-file signal (also known as an "EOF").
+Type in a couple lines of your favorite poem and then close out the file by sending an end-of-file signal (also known as an "EOF") on an empty line.

 ```bash
 ls